SeldonIO/alibi/docs-gb/api/alibi/explainers/ale.md

 explain(X: numpy.ndarray, features: Optional[List[int]] = None, min_bin_points: int = 4, grid_points: Optional[Dict[int, numpy.ndarray]] = None) -> alibi.api.interfaces.Explanation
 ```

-Calculate the ALE curves for each feature with respect to the dataset `X`.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `X` | `numpy.ndarray` |  | An `N x F` tabular dataset used to calculate the ALE curves.
 This is typically the training dataset or a representative sample. |